 Help us identify further dairy environment leaders.
 Leaders must have a collective spirit – look beyond the farm gate, be reputable and trusted in their community, and be a levy payer.

 Dairy environment leaders are committed to:

 - Environmental progress and stewardship

 - Investing time and action to lead change for the industry.

-For more information contact Helen Moodie at email@example.com.
+For more information about the dairy environment leaders programme, contact Helen Moodie at email@example.com.